Converse (brand): 1941–2001: War, rise, and bankruptcy

 When the U.S. entered World War II in 1941, Converse shifted production to manufacturing rubberized footwear, outerwear, and protective suits for the military.
-The company resumed production of athletic footwear after the war's end.
-Popular during the 1950s and 1960s, Converse promoted an American image with its Converse Basketball Yearbook.
+After the war's end, the company resumed production of athletic footwear and chiefly made a high top shoe, in either black or white.
+In the 1950s and 1960s, Converse promoted an American image with its Converse Basketball Yearbook.
 Artist Charles Kerins created cover art that celebrated Converse's role in the lives of high school and college athletes.
+In 1957, Converse came out with a low-cut style of All-Stars.
+By 1966, the shoe was also available in school colors.

 Converse customized shoes for the New York Renaissance (the "Rens"), the first all-African-American professional basketball team.
-In 1962, center Wilt Chamberlain of the Philadelphia Warriors scored 100 points in a National Basketball Association (NBA) game while wearing a pair of Chucks, taking a 169–147 victory over the New York Knicks in Hershey, Pennsylvania, on March 2.
+The shoes were designed to be "non-skid", which gave basketball players better grip.
+An extra strip of rubber was eventually added to protect the shoes from constant pivoting; this was called the "pivot button".
+In 1962, center Wilt Chamberlain of the Philadelphia Warriors scored 100 points in a National Basketball Association (NBA) game while wearing a pair of All-Stars, taking a 169–147 victory over the New York Knicks in Hershey, Pennsylvania, on March 2.

 By the early 1970s, Converse had diversified to include manufacturing sporting goods and industrial products.
 Converse was acquired by the Eltra Corporation in 1972, and bought out one of its biggest competitors at the time, PF Flyers, from B.F.
 Goodrich.
 However, federal courts ruled the sale a monopoly and the deal was subsequently broken up through anti-trust litigation.
 Converse only retained the trademark rights to the Jack Purcell line, which it still produces.
-The chevron and star insignia—a logo that remains on a large portion of Converse footwear other than the All Star—was created by Jim Labadini, an employee.
+The chevron-and-star insignia—a logo that remains on a large portion of Converse footwear—was created by Jim Labadini, an employee.

 Eltra was acquired by Allied Corporation in 1979.
+Allied moved out of the consumer products business in the 1980s, and in October 1986, Converse was acquired by Interco Incorporated and spun off in 1994.

-Converse lost its athletic shoe monopoly from the 1970s' onward, as new competitors, including Puma, Adidas, and Nike, grew in popularity.
+Converse lost its athletic shoe monopoly from the 1970s onward, as new competitors, including Puma, Adidas, and Nike, grew in popularity.
 A decade later, as Reebok introduced new designs and technology to the sports market, Converse was no longer the official shoe of the NBA.
 Although canvas-rubber shoes regained popularity in the 1980s as casual footwear, Converse eventually became too dependent on the "All Stars" basketball brand, whose market collapsed by 1989–1990.
 By 2000, Converse was slipping repeatedly into receivership as debt piled up yearly.